This is the short version of my most thorough treatment of the subject.

 3. The database is hands-down, consistently the most accurate out there.

-Journalists love Muck Rack – in fact, groups like the Society of Professional Journalists even partner with the brand.
+Journalists love Muck Rack.
 Why?
 The founding team designed Muck Rack to be the easiest way for journalists to manage their online portfolios.
 Journalists know that their peers (and potential future employers) see their work via their Muck Rack profile, so the journalists themselves often update it with their latest work, employment and contact info.
 Muck Rack also uses advanced technology to surface new contacts and potential changes, and employs experienced editorial staff to vet and manage the database.
 The result?
-The media database is more accurate than anything I’ve ever seen before, even in this day of intense journalism turnover.
+The media database is more accurate than anything I’ve ever seen before, even in this age of intense journalism turnover.

 4. Muck Rack is one piece of software built from the ground up, not multiple solutions mashed together after mergers and acquisitions.